 Skip to content

-The portable pixmap on serial console library prints the screen as a header file on the serial console.
+The portable pixmap header file on serial console library prints the screen as a header file on the serial console.

 The header file is added to the source code and included in the project of the application statically at build-time.
 Once the application is built, it loads the image into the frame-buffer, ready to be displayed dynamically at run-time.